awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.m2** – Previous\-generation memory\-optimized instance classes\.

 The following are the Burstable Performance DB instance classes available:
++ **db\.t3** – Latest\-generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
+These instance classes provide more computing capacity than the previous db\.t2 instance classes\.
-+ **db\.t2** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
++ **db\.t2** – Current\-generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.

 ## Specifications for All Available DB Instance Classes<a name="Concepts.DBInstanceClass.Summary"></a>